 Hallmarq’s innovation in developing standing MRI and standing CT scanners enables vets to see more horses as day patients.
 Alongside current excellent referral processes, awareness is being raised that CT and MRI are more accessible than ever to equine practices.
 Practices with a scanner can invite neighbouring vets to image their patients.

 Increased patient welfare

-In addition, Hallmarq provides extensive training and support to practices to optimize machine use, with advice regarding case selection and image optimization provided by VetCT’s equine clinicians.
-Such support enables the optimization of machines as both a revenue-providing tool and, importantly, to increase patient welfare.
+In addition, Hallmarq provides extensive training and support to practices to optimise machine use, with advice regarding case selection and image optimisation provided by VetCT’s equine clinicians.
+Such support enables the optimisation of machines as both a revenue-providing tool and, importantly, to increase patient welfare.
 Holly Johnson, Equine Clinical Product Manager at Hallmarq says,

 “Our aim is to increase access to advanced diagnostics for improved patient outcomes.
-We help veterinarians make the most of their equipment and our machines have evolved to be efficient, effective, and affordable hardworking additions to practices.
+We help vets make the most of their equipment and our machines have evolved to be efficient, effective, and affordable hardworking additions to practices.
 Standing imaging has reduced resources previously needed by veterinary teams to acquire advanced diagnostic images.
-Veterinarians also benefit from Q-Care our comprehensive support program that includes our account management for marketing guidance, image quality support and training.”Holly Johnson, Equine Clinical Product Manager, Hallmarq
+Vets also benefit from Q-Care our comprehensive support programme that includes our account management for marketing guidance, image quality support and training.”Holly Johnson, Equine Clinical Product Manager, Hallmarq

 Removing the Barriers